maor-klir/homelab-k8s-cluster-2/README.md

 ## 🗺️ Current Environments

 - `talos-test` - a 3-node cluster, where all testing and exploration is being made.
 Stable core infrastructure and workloads are being promoted to the staging environment
-- `talos-staging` - a 3-node cluster, where all deployed workloads are stable and reliable.
+- `talos-staging` - a 3-node cluster, where all deployed workloads are stable and reliable

 ---